kengonakajima/CCDK/api/Doc/ShinraGameAPI.md

 }
 ```

+### Using the D3D11 Device Context

+The `ID3D11Device` and `ID3D11DeviceContext` create from the DXGI API (either with `D3D11CreateDeviceAndSwapChain`,
+`D3D11CreateDevice` or `ID3D11Device::CreateSwapChain`) can be used to create all resources on all player contexts
+and modifying them in batch.
+However, most `ID3D11DeviceContext` read functions aren't actually supported, and even
+if a function seems to work actually, it's behavior is undefined and will likely to change in a future version of
+the API.
+For using those functions, you should used the device context return from the
+`shinra::GetPlayerRenderingContext` API with the user you want to check.

 ### Using the API with XAudio2

 The `IMMDevice` provide by the Shinra API is compatible with the low-level `CoreAudio` API from